smseerat/MCW-Cloud-native-applications/Hands-on lab/Before the HOL - Cloud-native applications_02.md

     ![Quick setup screen is displayed with the copy button next to the GitHub URL textbox selected.](media/2020-08-23-18-15-45.png "Quick setup screen")

-1. Now, go back to the cloudshell window, if you have closed that open a **new** Azure Cloud Shell console.
+1. Now go back to the cloudshell window, if you have closed that open a **new** Azure Cloud Shell console.
 You can do this by selecting the **Open new session** button from the first console, or navigating to ```https://shell.azure.com``` and logging in with the same lab credentials.

 1. Navigate to the **FabMedical** source code folder and list the contents.